 6. Learn Web Design Basics with Paul Boag

 This compilation of video tutorials will be interesting for those who are going to learn the basics of web design.
 It will be a really great starting point for amateurs striving to become experts one day.
-This educational course will show you exactly what good web design is and what might be considered not.
+This educational course will show you exactly what good web design is and what might be considered not so good, too.

 You will be able to view a number of techniques including layout, typography, styling, color, imagery, usability, branding, calls to action as well as some other principles that will help you design professional sites.